When you think about going after your dreams, following your passion, and doing something you love, does it scare you?

-- Does it move, spin, pulsate, or do something else?
+- Do they move, spin, pulsate, shimmer or do something else?

 There’s something within us that tells us that we can’t feel these “darker” emotions, but we can.
 And when you do, you discover that the voice within you that tells you to stop is wrong.

 Then you begin to wonder: If my mind was wrong about this, what else is it wrong about?

 And here’s one of my videos on feeling fear:

 What if you shifted your attitude, and began to poke at your fears?